eduP2P/common/test_suite/README.md

 reaches Peer 2.
 Therefore, UDP hole punching has succeeded.

-This solution improves the robustness of eduP2P’s UDP hole punching process.
+This solution improves the robustness of eduP2P’s UDP hole punching process in multiple ways.
 In the test suite, eduP2P can establish a direct connection between peers behind the combinations of the four RFC 3489 NAT types for which UDP hole punching is expected to succeed.
 Furthermore, it is also more likely to succeed now in real-life scenarios, where a NAT’s filtering behaviour might be slightly delayed like in the test suite.
 Finally, since more pings are sent during the hole punching process, it is also more likely to succeed in network conditions with packet loss.

 ### Experiment with RFC 4787 NAT mapping & filtering behaviours